 Planning a wine trip to Georgia

 Wines of Georgia, the U.S. office of Georgia’s National Wine Agency, offers these travel notes for U.S. wine trade and media professionals who are interested in visiting Georgia.
 Please note:

 • This list is based on personal experience and is not intended to be comprehensive.
 It simply seeks to answer travel questions we often receive as we organize trade and media trips.

 • Wines of Georgia and Colangelo & Partners are not affiliated with any of the companies listed or mentioned here.

-• For up-to-date travel information to Georgia, please see the US Embassy in Georgia's "COVID-19 Information for Georgia" travel page.
+• For up-to-date travel information to Georgia, please see the US Embassy in Georgia's website.

 • Tbilisi International Airport (code: TBS) is the country’s main airport.
 Connections to Tbilisi are available through all the major European hubs: Munich, Paris, London, etc.